Smooth rigidity for higher dimensional contact Anosov flows: Preliminaries

 and

-We will repeatedly use to basic fact about the Lie bracket.
-First, is that the bracket is, in fact, a first order differential operator and hence is defined for $C^1$ vectors fields.
-The second one is this (easy direction of the Frobenius theorem): if two vector fields are tangent to a foliation then their bracket is also tangent to this foliation.
+We will repeatedly use two basic facts about the Lie bracket.
+First, the bracket is, in fact, a first order differential operator and, hence, is defined for $C^1$ vector fields.
+The second one is this: if two vector fields are tangent to a foliation then their bracket is also tangent to this foliation (easy direction of the Frobenius theorem).

 Because $E^s$ is integrable we have $[Y_i^s, Y_j^s]\in E^s\subset \ker\alpha$.
 Hence